sbatson5/imposter-syndrome-blog/content/posts/2019-05-21---Working-In-Ember.md

 </figure>

 Even if your current company writes Ember and you love your job and you never want to leave, there may come a time when that isn't the case.
-Wouldn't you want to feel like find another job quickly if you had to?
+Wouldn't you want to feel like you could find another job quickly if you had to?
 And yes, most companies won't disqualify you for not know their tech stack... but what about the ones that will?
 It would stink to miss out because you couldn't write a class properly in JavaScript or explain how to do something webpack.